Post

 4. Writing Posts

-The post writing guide for the Chirpy theme well documents how to write posts and the options available.
-It provides various features beyond what is described in this post, and contains useful information to refer to, so check the official documentation if needed.
+The Chirpy theme’s post writing guide well documents how to write posts and the options available.
+It provides various features beyond what is described in this article, and it contains useful information to refer to, so check the official documentation if needed.
 Here, we’ll summarize the main points to keep in mind every time you post.

 Creating a Markdown File